haozhang96/Getty/README.md

 ![After changing benchmarks to prevent unwanted JIT optimizations](https://imgur.com/fiRxZG4.png)

+The reason why caching has a larger performance hit is because there is some bookkeeping to keep track of Getty "chains".
+There are calls to `ConcurrentHashMap`s to query and maintain the cache, which take up a large chunk of the processing time.
+This is a necessary trade-off between performance and memory usage, so make sure to test both cached and uncached Getty chains to see which one would work best for your situation.

 You can find these benchmarks (which might get changed with time) in [GettyBenchmark.java](src/test/java/org/haozhang/getty/GettyBenchmark.java).